teaching

 A few weeks ago I learned that one of my high school English teachers had passed away at age 55.
-Initially I was shocked; classmates and I exchanged texts and Facebook messages, trying to make sense of this sudden, unexpected loss.
-Then, just as quickly, the world moved on.
-I kept meaning to write something… Continue reading In Memoriam
+Initially I was shocked; classmates and I exchanged texts and Facebook messages, trying to make sense of this sudden, unexpected… Continue reading

 No More Books and Studies

 I always looked forward to the start of school with a mixture of apprehension and excitement.
-There was the joy of new pens and notebooks, the nerves of meeting new people, and the feeling of starting over, like I had a whole 9 months of chances to learn and work hard.
-The school year always… Continue reading No More Books and Studies
+There was the joy of new pens and notebooks, the nerves of meeting new people, and the feeling of starting over, like I had… Continue reading

 I’ll Make a Man out of You

-On Wednesday, International Women's Day, my 6th grade history class watched Mulan to celebrate the end of our unit on ancient China.
-They made silly comments about the villain's appearance, laughed at Mushu, and danced along to "I'll Make a Man out of You" (which is now stuck in my head for the third day in a… Continue reading I’ll Make a Man out of You
+On Wednesday, International Women’s Day, my 6th grade history class watched Mulan to celebrate the end of our unit on ancient China.
+They made silly comments about the villain’s appearance, laughed at Mushu, and danced along to “I’ll Make a Man out… Continue reading

 What Workshop Taught Me about Writing

 My husband Josh and I are both middle school teachers, and this means that we spend a lot of time talking about teaching.
 (Sometimes this drives my sister crazy.)
-We teach different subjects (him: English; me: history) at different schools with wildly different populations, so most of the time this leads to productive, interesting conversations that… Continue reading What Workshop Taught Me about Writing
+We teach different subjects (him: English; me: history) at different schools with… Continue reading

 Teaching history